ismaelyws/themely-whmcs-hook/README.md

 **Step 4**

 Create 2 custom fields for the WordPress Admin Username and Password.
-Field names **must be exactly** as you see below:
+Field names **must be exactly** as you see highlighted below (upper and lowercase characters do matter).
+Display order is of course at your discretion.

 `WordPress Admin Username`